 In this section we extend the analysis to a panel of advanced economies.
-This allows us to assess the generality of the results reported for the US.
+This allows us to assess the generality of the results reported for the US, which admittedly plays a special role in the international financial system.
 In addition, given the cross-country heterogeneity both in the foreign share of public debt and in other macroeconomic variables, this evidence is useful to further disentangle among potential drivers of fiscal multipliers.